openmeteo/pthelma/doc/enhydris_api.rst

    from :func:`.login`; *timeseries* is a :class:`~timeseries.Timeseries` object that has :attr:`id` defined.

+.. function:: get_ts_end_date(base_url, session_cookies, ts_id)

+   Returns a :class:`~datetime.datetime` object which is the last timestamp of the time series.
+If the time series is empty, it returns a :class:`~datetime.datetime` object that corresponds to 1 January 0001 00:00.

 .. function:: urljoin(*args)

    This is a helper function intended to be used mostly internally.
 It